 All-Purpose Home Cleaner

-Meliora Cleaning Products' All-Purpose Home Cleaner is our one-stop solution for cleaning the hard surfaces in your home.
-Floors, walls, countertops, even the greasy fingerprint smudges on the fridge.
-Just add water for a better cleaner that's free of fragrances, dyes, and preservatives.
+Our All-Purpose Home Cleaner is your one-stop solution for cleaning the hard surfaces in your home.
+Floors, walls, countertops, and even the greasy fingerprint smudges on the fridge.

 Here's how to use our All-Purpose Home Cleaner:

 - Our refillable GLASS spray bottle comes with one tablespoon of cleaner pre-loaded.

 - Reattached sprayer and gently shake the bottle until the cleaner dissolve (warm water will dissolve the flakes faster than cold water.
 Do not use very hot or boiling water!)